jangodev/Orbit/README.md

 check bookmarklet.js and copy and paste the code into a bookmark URL.
 Make sure you are on google classroom while pressing the bookmark, because Orbit will not run if it is not on google classroom.

 # I am not responsible if you are caught using Orbit in school.
-This is a waring.
+This is a warning.